Trees

 - Then, we check if a

-even exists in our tree (this accounts for null nodes) before finally appending thelevel
+leveleven exists in our tree (this accounts for null nodes) before finally appending thelevel’s average (sum of list divided by length of list) to our finalresultarray

 - Create a